 Gliding is many different things to many different people.
 For some, it is just a casual hobby, and a way to meet new people.
 For others, it is an inexpensive way to get airborne.
-For many, it is even the cutting edge sport of either racing or aerobatics.
+For many, it is the cutting edge sport of cross country racing or aerobatics.

 Imagine getting into a glider and being towed to 2000ft.
-Do you think you have the skills to stay up for hours at a time, find some rising air to take you even higher?
-We can train you to 'read' the skies like a bird, to find where those 'thermals' are (rising columns of air) to take you higher and see the breathtaking scenery of Sussex, the South Downs and the coast.
+Do you think you can learn the skills to stay up for hours at a time, find some rising air to take you even higher?
+We can train you to read the skies like a bird, to find where those thermals are (rising columns of air) to take you higher and see the breathtaking scenery of Sussex, the South Downs and the coast.

 Cross Country Flying

-So you can soar locally for several hours...the next step is fly cross country, which is the same as soaring locally but taking your home airfield with you.
-Looking several kilometers ahead can you spot the next column of rising air?
+If you can soar locally for several hours, the next step is fly cross country, which is the same as soaring locally but taking your home airfield with you.
+Looking several miles ahead can you spot the next column of rising air?
 Can you look out for fields to land in if you don't make it to the next thermal?
 Can you navigate around airspace restrictions?

 Can you fly the full length of the South Downs when the northerlies are blowing?
-Over 50 miles of flying just above the Downs - to Eastbourne in East Sussex, turn round, then race to near Petersfield in Hampshire, then back to our airfield at Storrington.
+Over 50 miles of flying just above the Downs - to Eastbourne in East Sussex, turn round, then fly to Buser Hill, near Petersfield in Hampshire, then back to our airfield at Storrington.